khulnasoft/integrations-core/couchbase/README.md

 ### Installation

-The Couchbase check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your Couchbase nodes.
+The Couchbase check is included in the [Khulnasoft Agent][2] package, so you don't need to install anything else on your Couchbase nodes.

 ### Configuration